router-resources/Workshop-ERC20/README.md

-Step 17) Come back to Remix and switch to Fuji Network
+Step 17) Come back to Remix and switch to Fuji/Binance Network

-Step 18) Deploy the contract by passing Gateway address of Fuji and DestGasLimit as 500000
+Step 18) Deploy the contract by passing Gateway address of Fuji/Binance and DestGasLimit as 500000

 Step 19) Switch to Mumbai Network and deploy the contract by passing Gateway address of Mumbai and DestGasLimit as 500000

 Gateway addresses for respective chains can be found here https://devnet.lcd.routerprotocol.com/router-protocol/router-chain/multichain/chain_config

-Step 20) Switch to Fuji Network again and call setContractOnChain
+Step 20) Switch to Fuji/Binance Network again and call setContractOnChain
 Function of the Fuji contract passing in 0, 80001 and address of the Mumbai contract deployed respectively<br/>